 Phan Thu Trang

 For those who love the radiance and freshness of Vietnam and its landscapes, the work of Phan Thu Trang will correspondingly please.
-Trang’s naive, decorative works are characteristically Vietnamese.
+Trang’s naive, artistic works are characteristically Vietnamese.
 Making the genre of landscape her own, Trang simplifies individual elements to their bare essentials.

 With a limited palette, the artist employs texture to define her subjects.
 Smooth areas of bright monotone contrast with the lush, painterly impasto used to define tree leaves.
 A vibrant vaulted canopy of trees dominates spindly trucks.

-Her works establish a form of narrative with a solo female cyclist eternally pedaling.
-The viewer knows neither from whence she came, nor her destination.
-With conical hat and downcast face she seems focuses and determined; struggling and cycling against the odds.
-As if caught up in an internal race against time, the cyclist ventures on through works representing various daylight hours.
+Her works establish a form of narrative with a solo female cyclist eternally peddling.
+The viewer neither knows from where she came, nor her destination.
+With her conical hat and downcast face, she seems focused and determined, struggling and cycling against the odds.
+As if caught up in an internal race against time, the artist ventures on through works representing various daylight hours.

-Works in green and white are akin to mid morning light, while works in shades of yellow,oranges and red exude the searing heat of the mid-afternoon sun in Vietnam.
+Works in green and white are akin to mid morning light, while works in shades of yellow, orange and red exude the searing heat of the mid-afternoon sun in Vietnam.
 Born in Hanoi, like many other artists, Trang’s mind has been engraved with images of the city and the Northern villages.
-She brings these vivid memories of the villagers and their life to her paintings.
+She brings these vivid memories of the villagers and their lives to her paintings.